 In April 2017 my life got turned upside down, and after living up in Yorkshire for seven months with my partner, we split up and I returned to Reading.
 In dire need of a bit of sunshine and some R&R, I hastily booked a trip to Cyprus, and spent an amazing week in Paphos.

 Staying at the Kissos Hotel, I explored the local area, visited the Paphos Archeological Park and learnt about the king-less Tombs of the Kings.
 Oh, and I ate lots and lots of meze.
-Then my friend Emma joined me and we visited the best beaches in Cyprus (and found a super cute little church in Protaras and met a clowder of cats in Kouklia.
+Then my friend Emma joined me and we visited the best beaches in Cyprus, found a super cute little church in Protaras and met a clowder of cats in Kouklia.

 27. Mexico – Playa del Carmen.